Ron's Notes on How to Build Your Own Walk-in Cooler

 I have two minor suggestions:

-*-OR- If you want to use fiberglass insulation (and it does save money!), then use the excellent plans I link to above from Kentucky State University.
+*-OR- If you want to use fiberglass insulation (and it does save money!), then use the excellent plans I link to above from University of Kentucky.
 This is a hybrid system where the rigid foam is protecting the water in the air from condensing inside the walls!!
 It's a brilliant solution for folks that are more comfortable with stick-frame construction and want to save a little bit of money (plus the plans are very detailed.)

 1) Use more rigid foam insulation.
 What he recommends is great, but adding 3/4 of an inch of extra foam (so you have a total of 1.5 inches instead of 3/4 of an inch) will save considerable money over the long run.
 2) A question I get, and it's fine, is "Can I put the rigid foam insulation on the INSIDE of the cooler rather than the outside?"
 And the answer is YES!
 But then absolutely you *must* use more rigid foam insulation than just 3/4 of an inch.
 If it's on the inside, make sure you have at least 1.5 inches -- and don't skimp on the tightness of your vapor barrier on the OUTSIDE.
 (You could also do 3/4 on the outside and 3/4 on the inside -- and then if you are a bit sloppy on your vapor barrier outside it's not so bad)